What to do if you get sick in Japan

 After maybe 30 or 40 minutes, my name was called.

-He sanitized the area by putting iodine on it, popped the blister painlessly, and put a bandage on it.
+He sanitized the area by applying iodine, painlessly popped the blister, and bandaged it.
 He was very kind and gentle.

 Then they gave me some extra gauze and tape for my blister to take with me to the pharmacy.
-“Don’t show this bandage and tape to people in waiting room.”
+“Don’t show this bandage and tape to people in the waiting room.”
+They never give them out to Japanese patients.
 I felt very special.

 Then the interpreter took me downstairs so that I could pay for the procedure.